khakhalin/notes/00_queue_to_do.md

 * How to tell the receptive field of a neuron in a deep network?
 Do they gradient descend on it?
 * Word2vec - how does it work?
 And does it come pretrained or what?
 * residual blocks - why are they even a good idea?
 What's the deal here?
 How can it possibly help?
-* Alexnet - some sort of efficient visual net that people use as a module.
-Is it pre-trained?
 * Maximum Mean Discrepancy trick
 * Replica trick and log-partition function (??)
 * Gumbel-max trick